2021 IECC Lighting Controls - Open Office

 The plug load control requirement for open offices is defined as having to control 25% of all modular furniture receptacles either by occupancy sensors or via a time of day schedule.
 Following the occupancy sensor approach for open offices to control plug loads just doesn’t seem to make as much sense since the plug loads would have to be shut off any time one of the zones becomes vacant for more than 20 minutes which can be disruptive in an open office environment.
 You would also need to have an equal amount of plug load power packs or room controllers for each circuit of plug loads, and that can drive the cost.
 One solution might be to keep lights on occupancy sensors and plug loads on schedule based controls either through a relay panel or split breaker panel controlled by a schedule, but this would mean that your lighting and plug loads work completely independently of one another.
 A better approach might be to partially use schedule based controls for both lighting and plug loads since we already determined that having schedule based controls for lighting is beneficial to begin with in order to achieve more uniform lighting.
 When taking this approach, the controls sequence can be utilizing occupancy sensors to turn the lights on in the entire office to 20%, a switch on the wall to turn on lighting zones to 100%, and have the plug loads become active for the entire open office space of no more than 5,000sqft via occupancy sensors at the same time as the lighting.
 At the end of the business day, both the lighting loads and plug loads would be turned off together thereby decreasing disruptions to occupants throughout the workday.
 This can be achieved simply by using normal hours and afterhours schedules and assigning a single relay in a relay panel or networked room controller to run coils of contactors that control multiple receptacle circuits which will reduce overall cost and complexity of the system.

 As in-fixture controls become more available, a similar approach to the above controls scenario can be taken using networked in-fixture sensors and a networked relay for control of plug load circuits through contactors.
 The in-fixture sensors and plug load controller(s) would have to be networked together to some form of a front end for schedule-based functions.
 In-fixture options will reduce the amount of wiring and hardware installed outside of the fixtures and offer more flexibility in terms of final zoning arrangements.
 The in-fixture controls can be either wireless or wired, with the wired option simply needing a patch cable between the fixtures in the space and the controller for the plug loads.
-In either case, each individual fixture can be reprogrammed and rearranged as part of a different control zone without rewiring, adding on to the flexibility of the system.
+In either case, each individual fixture can be reprogrammed and rearranged as part of a different control zone without rewiring, adding to the flexibility of the system.

 There are a lot of new demands for controls of open offices, so there will be new creative ways to address them in the coming years.
 Together, we will continue to innovate and advocate for simplicity while meeting energy savings and satisfying our customers.